Time Flies (1944 film)

 Time Flies is a 1944 British comedy film directed by Walter Forde and starring Tommy Handley, Evelyn Dall, Felix Aylmer and Moore Marriott.
 The screenplay was by J.O.C.
 Orton, Ted Kavanagh and Howard Irving Young.

-The story concerns two music hall performers, an inventor and a con-man who travel back to Elizabethan times using a time machine.
+The story concerns music hall performers Bill and Susie Barton, inventor Stewart McAndrew and con-man Tommy Handley who all travel back to Elizabethan times using a time machine.

 Plot

 Entertainers Bill and Susie Barton are on tour when Bill's old friend Tommy shows up soliciting funds for a new scheme, Time Ferry Services Limited.
-Bill has given Tommy $10,000 to help Professor McAndrew develop the Time Ball, a primitive time machine.
+Bill has given Tommy $10,000 to help Professor Stewart McAndrew develop the Time Ball, a primitive time machine.
 Enraged, Susie goes to the lavish apartment where Tommy and the Professor are staying to demand the money back.
 However, the group discovers that Tommy is actually a valet and has been pretending to be wealthy by borrowing his employer's apartment and clothes.
 His boss calls the police and the group hides in the Time Ball.
 Tommy closes the hatch, accidentally activating the invention, and they are sent back in time to Elizabethan London where Tommy befriends Sir Walter Raleigh and Queen Elizabeth I. He starts a new swindle by claiming to "own" America and selling off pieces of land to members of the court.